AdobeDocs/experience-manager-learn.en/help/foundation/security/mutual-tls-authentication.md

 A conventional approach to effectively invoke mTLS APIs with private certificates involves modifying the JVM Keystore.
 It is achieved by importing the private certificates using the Java&trade; [keytool](https://docs.oracle.com/en/java/javase/11/tools/keytool.html#GUID-5990A2E4-78E3-47B7-AE75-6D1826259549) command.

 However, this method is not aligned with security best practices and AEM offers a superior option through the utilization of the **User specific KeyStores and Global TrustStore** and [KeyStoreService](https://javadoc.io/doc/com.adobe.aem/aem-sdk-api/latest/com/adobe/granite/keystore/KeyStoreService.html).

+## Solution Package

+The sample Node.js project demoed in the video can be downloaded from [here](assets/internal-api-call/REST-APIs.zip).

+The AEM servlet code is available in the WKND Sites Project's `tutorial/web-api-invocation` branch, [see](https://github.com/adobe/aem-guides-wknd/tree/tutorial/web-api-invocation/core/src/main/java/com/adobe/aem/guides/wknd/core/servlets).